-If you're not riding your bike, Laid-Up insurance covers it for Fire, Theft and Accidental Damage.
-As the term suggests it's applicable to owners of motorbikes that are stored away and not being ridden.
+If you’re not riding your bike, Laid-Up insurance covers it for Fire, Theft and Accidental Damage.
+As the term suggests it applies to owners of motorbikes that are stored away and not being ridden.

 You’ll be in the company of the majority of classic riders if you only ride when the weather’s pleasant and the road conditions are good.
 Mostly this means riding in the summer months only — in the UK at least

-During the winter your bike's probably in the garage, covered with the battery on trickle charge.
-A Comprehensive policy in this scenario means you’ll be paying for cover that you don’t need.
-So laid insurance makes sense.
+During the winter your bike’s probably in the garage, covered with the battery on trickle charge.
+A Comprehensive policy in this scenario means you’ll be paying for something that you don’t need.
+So laid-up cover makes sense.